iamprem/summarizer/README.md

 ***Not available for now***

 ## References
-1. Y. Gong and X. Liu.
-2001.
-Generic text summarization using relevance measure and latent semantic analysis.
-In Proceedings of SIGIR.
+1. Y. Gong, X. Liu: Generic Text Summarization Using Relevance Measure and Latent Semantic Analysis.
+Proceedings of the 24 th annual international ACM SIGIR conference on Research and development in information retrieval, New Orleans, Louisiana, United States 2001, pp. 19-25
 2. Makbule Gulcin Ozsoy, Ferda Nur Alpaslan and Ilyas Cicekli.
-Text summarization using Latent Semantic Analysis
+Text summarization using Latent Semantic Analysis.
+   Journal of Information Science archive, Volume 37 Issue 4, August 2011, Pages 405-417.
 3. Josef Steinberger and Karel Ježek.
-Using Latent Semantic Analysis in Text Summarization and Summary Evaluation
+Using Latent Semantic Analysis in Text Summarization and Summary Evaluation(2004), In Proc.
+ISIM ’04.
 4. R. Mihalcea and P. Tarau.
 TextRank - bringing order into texts.
 In Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP 2004), Barcelona, Spain, 2004.